Partners responsible for the Practice are:

 The practice manager is involved in managing all of the business aspects of the practice such as making sure that the right systems are in place to provide a high quality of patient care, human resources, finance, patient safety, premises and equipment and information technology.
 The practice manager supports the GPs and other medical professionals with delivering patient services and also helps to develop extended services to enhance patient care.

-The team is headed by Team Leader Kealey Richards
+The team is headed by Kealey (Team Leader)

 Our patient services coordinators (historically known as receptionists) have all undertaken specialised training and are keen to help patients in any way possible.
 They do not offer medical advice but may be able to resolve any queries by seeking more information from patients.